Loading…

-A composer who doesn't know the instruments is guessing.
+A composer who doesn’t know the instruments is guessing.
 Range, timbre, register, idiomatic writing, extended techniques — everything you need to write for real players, not hypothetical ones.
+Here is the actual reference page for the violin.

-Orchestration Library — instrument reference page
+The Orchestration Library — the violin reference page

 Strings, woodwinds, brass, and percussion — each with detailed range charts, register descriptions, and idiomatic writing guidelines.